ga4gh-discovery/ga4gh-case-discovery/README.md

 # Preface

-The Search API is a new standard for case discovery.
+The Search API is a new standard for data search.
 It is robust and flexible approach, considering databases that contain many types of case associated data, without sacrificing the huge power of unilateral federated searching underpinned by an interoperable format for search and response.

-# Concept
+# Concepts

 We define the two actors involved as the `client` and the `server`, following HTTP semantics.

 A `client` is a system which makes `search` requests to a `server` (or many servers in a federated request).
 This can be done on behalf of a user, or as part of an automated workflow/pipeline.

-A `server` is a database or system which contains any number of cases and associated case data on which it can perform searches and from which it can return `results`.
+A `server` is a database or system which contains data on which it can perform searches and from which it can return `results`.

-Unlike the [MME API](https://github.com/ga4gh/mme-apis), there's no requirement for a `client` to make `search` requests to a `server` on the basis of an existing patient record, allowing a user to construct any search they wish.
+A `search` is a JSON document that contains a query and associated meta data.

+A `results` is a JSON document that contains the results produced by running a query and associated meta data.

 # Releases